alaraipek/student/index.md

 ## Alara Ipek's Webpage
-This is about your journey.
-Start now!!!
+This is my first blog ever.

 ## Overview of Hacks, Study and Tangibles
 Blogging in GitHub pages is a way to learn and code at the same time.
 Today I will be editing my first ever blog.